vonlooten/blockchain-rabbithole/readme.md

 What Are Liquidity Pools in DeFi and How Do They Work? by Binance Academy May 2021 https://academy.binance.com/en/articles/what-are-liquidity-pools-in-defi

+DeFi Beyond the Hype: The Emerging World of Decentralized Finance, UPenn Wharton and World Economic Forum, May 2021 https://wifpr.wharton.upenn.edu/wp-content/uploads/2021/05/DeFi-Beyond-the-Hype.pdf

 Decentralized Finance: (DeFi) Policy-Maker Toolkit by World Economic Forum, 8 June 2021 http://www3.weforum.org/docs/WEF_DeFi_Policy_Maker_Toolkit_2021.pdf

 ## Token Standards